jhvanderschee/hugobricks/content/en/docs/bricks/_index.md

 <!--{{< brick_intro >}}{{< /brick_intro >}}-->
 <!--{{< brick_features >}}{{< /brick_features >}}-->

+### Brick content

 Note that you can choose to write your content inside the brick (between the open and the close tag of the brick) to make the brick page-specific.
-In the example above the first brick will be filled with the content stored in 'content/en/bricks/intro.md'.
-This file should look similar to this:
+If you choose not to do so, the bricks will be filled with default content.
+The default content for the first brick in the example above can be found in 'content/en/bricks/intro.md', where 'intro' is the name of the brick.
+This file looks similar to this:

 ```
 ---